-The payment is normally made in November or December.
-It is usually paid automatically to anybody who is eligible, but in some circumstances you may have to apply for the payment.
+The payment was made in November or December 2022.
+It was usually paid automatically to anybody who is eligible, but in some circumstances you may have to apply for the payment.

-The government has announced a further £300 Pensioner Cost of Living Payment for 2023-24.
+The government has announced a further £300 Pensioner Cost of Living Payment for 2023.
+This will be paid in Winter 2023.
 We will update this page with more detail when we have it.

 For more information, see GOV.UK.

-If you are eligible and you pay your council tax by direct debit, you should receive the money into your bank account.
+If you were eligible and you pay your council tax by direct debit, you should have received the money into your bank account.
 If you do not pay by direct debit, your local authority should contact you to invite you to make a claim for this payment.

 Local authorities will also be helping some households in England that are not eligible for the £150 council tax rebate payment.
 This may apply to you if your home is exempt from council tax or you have a low income and your home is in council tax band E-H. Contact your local council for information on eligibility and how to apply.

-Cost-of-living payment (Wales).
-The Welsh Government has announced that a £150 payment will be provided to all households that on 15 February 2022 were
+The Welsh Government announced that a £150 payment would be provided to all households that on 15 February 2022 were

 - in receipt of Council Tax Reduction; or

 - occupied households in council tax bands A-D.